XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/currencies.md

 # Resource Management

-### Where to use gems?

-> 1. Echelon slots up to 6 minimum, 8 for actually constant (ranking not included) logistics.
-> 2. 5 dorms for batteries.
-More than that and diminishing returns are bigger.
-> 3. T-Doll storage slots especially if you're a collector.
-Or whenever you're getting annoyed with the pop-up.
-> 4. Your Mileage May Vary (YMMV).

 ### How are the limited bonus gems for the monrhly card applied?

 > Only within the time the event is ongoing, which is for a week.
 Note that it immediately becomes active as long as a monthly gem is active, old or new purchase.